VallinP/HowTo_VirtualMachine/README.md

 5/ Create an admin account

-6/ If necessary, change regional parameters (system settings >text entry >Add >France)
+6/ If necessary, change regional parameters (system settings >text entry >Add >French)

 7/ Add terminal to your shortcuts